Punting Guide to the River Cam – Scudamore’s, Pub and Tea

 Beer price England/your country

 Grantchester is still a most picturesque hamlet with traditional, charming houses like the Old School and the stone church.
-When arriving by punt, you just leave the punt and the pole at the riverside, and head for the old tea garden.
+When arriving by punt, you leave the punt and the pole at the riverside and head for the old tea garden.

 The Orchard is continuously popular as an outing from Cambridge | Photo: Travel In Culture

-The Orchard in Grantchester is the old tea garden where you sit in the classic, green deckchairs placed beneath the blossoming fruit trees.
-The wooden deckstairs and tables in the garden are popular on a sunny day where the Cambridge students and tourists flock to the garden for cream tea.
+The Orchard in Grantchester is the old tea garden where you sit in the classic green deckchairs beneath the blossoming fruit trees.
+The wooden deckchairs and tables in the garden are popular on a sunny day when Cambridge students and tourists flock to the garden for cream tea.

-In 1897 a group of students asked Mrs. Stevenson if she could maybe serve a cup of tea to them in her orchard between the fruit trees.
-This was the beginning of a tradition among students in Cambridge.
+In 1897, a group of students asked Mrs. Stevenson if she could maybe serve a cup of tea to them in her orchard between the fruit trees.
+That was the beginning of a tradition among students in Cambridge.
 Weather permitting, they set out for Grantchester to enjoy a classic afternoon tea in the orchard.

 The Orchard Tea Garden in Grantchester serves a traditional cream tea | Photo: Travel In Culture

-The Cambridge students might walk across meadows, fences and stonewalls, or go by bike or punt a couple of hours against the stream on the River Cam / River Granta to get to The Orchard Tea Garden.
+The Cambridge students might walk across meadows, fences and stonewalls, bike or punt a couple of hours against the stream on the River Cam / River Granta to get to The Orchard Tea Garden.

 Grantchester features extremely picturesque old houses | Photo: Travel In Culture

-Other personalities, out of a whole range of famous people who came regularly in Grantchester, count the writer Virginia Woolf, the economist Maynard Keynes, the philosopher Bertrand Russell, the atom physicist Ernest Rutherford and the genius and theoretical physicist Stephen Hawking.
+Other personalities, out of a range of famous people coming regularly to Grantchester, included the writer Virginia Woolf, the economist Maynard Keynes, the philosopher Bertrand Russell, the atom physicist Ernest Rutherford and the genius and theoretical physicist Stephen Hawking.

-The visitor list is extended all the time.
-It is continuously a highly popular tradition to punt to Grantchester by the River Cam, notably sometimes with strawberries and champagne.
-Nevertheless, the students and other visitors still come to The Orchard Tea Garden for scones and clotted cream, in accordance with the hundred-year-old tradition.
+The visitor list extends all the time.
+To punt to Grantchester by the River Cam is still strikingly attractive, notably sometimes with strawberries and champagne.
+Nevertheless, the students and other visitors still come to The Orchard Tea Garden for scones and clotted cream, following the hundred-year-old tradition.

 The Orchard Tea Garden is a lovely place, weather permitting | Photo: Travel In Culture